 Your financial advisor — or maybe a neighbor who sells insurance — may have pitched you on a variable universal life insurance policy.
 You have questions, and rightfully so.
 Variable universal life, also known as VUL, is a complex product that isn’t right for everyone.
 Here’s a closer look at VUL and the role it could play in your finances.

-- Investment options: You invest your VUL cash value in funds called “sub-accounts.”
+- Investment Options: You invest your VUL cash value in funds called “sub-accounts.”
 Each sub-account has a specific investment strategy, such as blue-chip equities or international bonds.
-When you initiate your VUL life insurance, you select a combination of sub-accounts that matches your risk tolerance and overall financial strategy.
+When you initiate your VUL insurance, you select a combination of sub-accounts that matches your risk tolerance and overall financial strategy.
 Your premiums, less any administrative and insurance fees, are then invested in your chosen sub-accounts.

 The performance of those sub-accounts dictates how your cash value grows over time.
 If the sub-accounts perform well, your cash value balance grows faster.
 If the sub-accounts perform badly, you could see your cash value decrease.

 Variable universal life is easy to confuse with universal life and variable life — because it has a similar name, but also because it blends key features from these other policy types.
-The table below shows how VUL compares to universal life and variable life, with additional explanation provided below.
+The table below shows how VUL insurance compares to universal life and variable life, with an additional explanation provided below.

 |Policy type||Premium||Death Benefit||Investments|